CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 `ModelManager` implements the `Model` Interface.
 It contains a `UserPref` Object which represents the user’s preference and a `SyncManager` object which is necessary for the integration with Google calendar.

 `SyncManager` implements the `Sync` Interface.
-The `SyncManager` redirects sync tasks to a `SyncProvider`.
+The `SyncManager` redirects the job of syncing a task to a `SyncProvider`.
 In Agendum, we have one provider, `SyncProviderGoogle` that implements the `SyncProvider` Interface.
 This is done so that it would be easy to extend Agendum to sync with other providers.
 One would just have to create a new class that extends the `SyncProvider` Interface and register that class with `SyncManager`.

 `ModelManager` contains a **main** `ToDoList` object and a stack of `ToDoList` objects referred to as `previousLists`.
 The **main** `ToDoList` object is the copy that is indirectly referred to by the `UI` and `Storage`.
 The stack, `previousLists` is used to support the [`undo` operation](#### undo).